 - While there's nothing wrong with supermarket peppercorns, if you have any reason to think they've been on the shelf for a while, don't buy them.
 Freshness makes all the difference in spices and you want to buy from a merchant who has a rapid turnover and restocks frequently.
 So if you're wiping supermarket dust off the cap of the jar, put it back on the shelf and buy elsewhere.

 - It's worth the extra trouble to buy all our spices from a specialty market.
-If you're in New York that means you should make the trip to Kalustyan's or Penzeys.
+If you're in New York that means you should make the trip to a store like Kalustyan's.
 If you have another favorite merchant, ask them about freshness.
 If you either don't live in New York or have a favorite local spice market, buy from a trusted online merchant.
 Both Kalustyan's and Penzeys have excellent online shopping.

 - If you're new to buying peppercorns and don't know how to start, I would recommend black peppercorns from Tellicherry.
 Buy them whole, not ground.
 If you need a large quantity of ground pepper and don't want the trouble of grinding by hand, you can purchase a coffee grinder for about $20 and keep it dedicated to solely grinding pepper and other spices (unless you want peppered coffee).